randev000/Adwaifeh/README.md

+# Adwaifeh
-# Adwaifeh: A minimal image viewer.
-Written in GTK and Rust.
+### Adwaifeh is a minimal GTK/libadwaita image viewer written in Rust.